 Originally from Ohio, David has been a resident of Georgia since 1985 when his Datson 240Z broke down in Atlanta while on the way to visit his brothers in Tampa.
 He brought with him degrees in Civil Technology and Architecture along with seven years of college teaching experience in Architectural Technology.

-As well as being a registered architect, David is a LEED Accredited Professional, a Certified Passive House Consultant and is certified in Permaculture Design.
+As well as being a registered architect, David is a PHIUS certified professional, is certified in Permaculture Design and is a LEED Accredited Professional.
 He is a member of the American Institute of Architects, the Living Building Community and the Fellowship for Intentional Community,

 While in Atlanta David has worked on projects of all types and sizes from courthouses to performing theatres.
-More recently, he has designed a now occupied Passive House home in South Carolina and has several new Passive House projectsin design/construction including Georgia’s first.
-Most recently, he is also working with a team to design and build an ALS Living Center using the principles and practices associated with permaculture and passive house design.
+More recently, as founder of Solera Studios , he has designed a now occupied Passive House home in South Carolina and has several new Passive House projects in design/construction including Georgia’s first.
+Most recently, he is working with a team to design and build an ALS Living Center using the principles of permaculture and the Passive Building standards.

 JEFF DINKLE – BUILDER